andreoliwa/nitpick/docs/cli.rst

     Usage: nitpick init [OPTIONS] [STYLE_URLS]...

-      Create a [tool.nitpick] section in the configuration file.
+      Create a [tool.nitpick] table in the configuration file.

     Options:
-      -f, --force    Overwrite the section if it already exists -s, --suggest  Suggest styles based on the files in the project root (skipping Git ignored files)
+      -f, --force    Overwrite the table if it already exists -s, --suggest  Suggest styles based on the files in the project root (skipping Git ignored files)
       --help         Show this message and exit.